Creative Writing Workshop

 Instructor: Katie Hanson

 Katie Hanson is an assistant professor in English and education.
 She teaches literature and writing courses in the English department and teaches future English teachers in the education department.
-Her research interests include the pedagogy of teaching research papers in first-year college classes, young adolescent literature and literacy strategies.
+Her research interests include young adolescent literature, children’s literature, and literacy strategies.
 She has taught writing for 30 years.

 In her free time, she likes to travel with her husband and three children.
-She also likes to read, write and cook.
+She also likes to read, write, and bake.